top of page

 Bridgewater Basketball

 Bridgewater State University is one of nine state universities in the Massachusetts Public Higher Education System.
 It was founded in 1840 by Horace Mann as the Bridgewater Normal School.
 As one of the first schools in the nation established to train teachers, it is considered by many to be the “Birthplace of teacher education in America” and has one of the most prominent Teaching and Education programs in the country.
-The university currently has an undergraduate enrollment of just under 10,000 students with an additional 2,000 students enrolled in graduate programs.
+The university currently has an undergraduate enrollment of just under 10,000 students, with an additional 2,000 students enrolled in graduate programs.

 The Tinsley Center is an 84,000 square-foot facility that opened in 2002.
 It serves as home to the school’s basketball and volleyball teams.
-Athletic Department offices, classrooms, laboratories and a walking/jogging track are also contained in the facility.
+Athletic Department offices, classrooms, laboratories, and a walking/jogging track are also contained in the facility.
 It is named in honor of Adrian Tinsley, who was the first female president of the college, serving from 1989-2002.
-She oversaw the expansion and modernization of the school as it transitioned from a college into a university.
+She oversaw the expansion and modernization of the school as it transitioned from a college to a university.
 Under her leadership, Bridgewater State became the second-largest public school in Massachusetts.

 Food & Beverage 2

-Atmosphere 3
+Atmosphere 2

 Neighborhood 3

-Fans 2
+Fans 3

 Access 3

-Driving is the primary method for getting to campus, as Route 24 and Interstate 495 both pass just a few miles from campus.
+Driving is the primary method for getting to campus, as Route 24 and Interstate 495 both pass just a few miles away from campus.
 Visitors utilizing public transportation will find the Bridgewater MBTA Train Station on campus most convenient.
 Complete transportation information to the BSU campus can be found here.

 Tinsley Center is located on the northern edge of the Bridgewater State University campus in the Swenson Athletic Complex.
 Parking for basketball games can be found adjacent to the football stadium, which will require a short walk to arrive at the Tinsley Center.
-A small lobby contains the snack bar, rest rooms and the BSU Athletic Hall of Fame.
+A small lobby contains the snack bar, restrooms, and the BSU Athletic Hall of Fame.
 The gym will be on your right as you enter.

 Return on Investment 5